DannyKirchner/Sparkify_PySpark/README.md

 ### Results:

 I transformed features to numerical values and standardized it.
-Following 3 algorithms has been used:
+Following 3 algorithms were used:

 #### 1. Gradient Boosted Tree:
 Accuracy: 0.9884